eclipse-iceoryx/iceoryx/doc/website/getting-started/examples/icedelivery.md

 ---
-title: How to send and receive data in a functional way
+title: How to send and receive data using C++
 ---

 {! ./../iceoryx_examples/icedelivery/README.md !}